 The 'extra' appointments to accommodate this additional on-the-day demand are added to the end of the each available GP's morning session.
 For this reason it is difficult to set a fixed time for the appointment and why the receptionists sometimes describes them as 'sit and wait' appointments.
 The aim of the Practice is to always accommodate genuine, on-the-day clinical urgency and we appreciate your patience in waiting to be seen.

 It is in the nature of this type of appointment that we are unable to guarantee that you are able to see a particular doctor.

 Since October 1st 2018 all patients registered at a GP surgery in Southport and Formby have been able to book appointments at the 7-Day GP Service.
 This service is part of the standard NHS provision and is open from 5pm - 8pm Monday to Friday and 9am to 12pm at weekends.
 This service is very popular with the working population and with young families.

 To find out more about the 7-Day GP service please click here.

-On July 1st 2019 we will be switching on E-Consult which is a system that provides the opportunity for our patients to consult on-line with a GP.
+On January, 31st 2023 we will be switching on PATCHS which is a system that provides the opportunity for our patients to consult on-line with a GP and will replace E-consult.
 This provides a completely different experience for the patient in certain circumstances and it allows them to provide detailed information about the condition they need help with at their convenience and get a response from the practice by the end of the next working day.

 We think that for some patients, in some circumstances , this will be a really convenient way of avoiding the need to contact the surgery directly.
 We don't intend it to replace the traditional model of face-to-face contact but we hope it will be way of freeing up capacity and making it easier for patients to communicate with us.